Liveaboard Diving in Fathers Reefs

 What To Expect On a Father's Reefs Liveaboard

-Liveaboards in the Father's reefs area of Papua New Guinea typically leave from Walindi on the north coast of New Britain Island heading to the northeast corner of Kimbe Bay, where the submerged remnants of a massive, extinct volcanic crater rises from the depths of the Pacific ocean to reach up just below the surface.
-Here a string of reefs, overshadowed by the still-smoldering peak of Mount Ulawun volcano, present divers with a remarkable coral-rich landscape complete with arches and swim throughs.
-Liveaboard diving the varied sites of Father's Reefs ranges from shallow mesas on the peaks of sea mounts adorned with soft coral growth and a multitude of reef fish, to steep slopes crowded with sea fans and sponges, and ocean currents bringing schools of the big guys.
+Liveaboards in the Father's reefs area of Papua New Guinea typically leave from Walindi on the north coast of New Britain Island heading to the northeast corner of Kimbe Bay, where the submerged remnants of a massive, extinct volcanic crater rise from the depths of the Pacific ocean to reach up just below the surface.
+Here a string of reefs, overshadowed by the still-smoldering peak of Mount Ulawun volcano, present divers with a remarkable coral-rich landscape complete with arches and swim-throughs.
+Liveaboard diving the varied sites of Father's Reefs ranges from shallow mesas on the peaks of seamounts adorned with soft coral growth and a multitude of reef fish, to steep slopes crowded with sea fans and sponges, and ocean currents bringing schools of the big guys.

 Father's Reefs Underwater

-Livabaoard boats take divers to explore the ocean currents that pervade the corals of Father’s Reef bring pelagic species including barracuda, turtles, shark, and rays, all of which come to feed from the abundant reef species that have made these distant reefs their home.
+Liveaboard boats take divers to explore the ocean currents that pervade the corals of Father’s Reef bring pelagic species including barracuda, turtles, shark, and rays, all of which come to feed on the abundant reef species that have made these distant reefs their home.
 Thanks to the volcanic origins of these reefs, some sites offer unique topographies including lava tubes and caves hidden amidst the coral reefs.
-Batfish are plentiful, along with regular sightings of dolphins and turtles, while the shallow corals offer the unusual in the form of frogfish, crocodilefish and the elaborate nudibranchs.
+Batfish are plentiful, along with regular sightings of dolphins and turtles, while the shallow corals offer the unusual in the form of frogfish, crocodile fish, and the elaborate nudibranchs.

 Dive Sites Of Father's Reefs